deta/cloud-docs/docs/micros/getting_started.md

 ```shell
 deta deploy
 ```
-The Deta CLI will notify you if your code has updated as well as if the dependcies were installed
+The Deta CLI will notify you if your code has updated as well as if the dependencies were installed.

 ```shell
 Deploying...